Dr. Gregory A. Otterson

 Get to Know Dr. Gregory A. Otterson

-As co-director of the Thoracic Oncology Program for the Division of Medical Oncology at the Ohio State University Comprehensive Cancer Center, Dr. Gregory Otterson has been a leader in development of novel targeted treatments.
+Now retired, Dr. Gregory A. Otterson was co-director of the Thoracic Oncology Program for the Division of Medical Oncology at the Ohio State University Comprehensive Cancer Center.
+Dr. Otterson was been a leader in development of novel targeted treatments.

-Treating both early-stage and advanced disease, Otterson has earned his role as a guidelines panelist for the National Comprehensive Cancer Network.
-He also serves as clinical director of the Thoracic Oncology Disease Specific Research Group and professor of internal medicine at Ohio State.
+Treating both early-stage and advanced disease, Otterson had earned his role as a guidelines panelist for the National Comprehensive Cancer Network.
+He also served as clinical director of the Thoracic Oncology Disease Specific Research Group and professor of internal medicine at Ohio State.

 Otterson was recently ranked among the top 10% of physicians in the nation for patient satisfaction, a reflection of his dedication to helping others in any way he can.